 2017 video interview with Joe Mancuso, age 95, conducted by Tom Olszewski, Joe Kanotz and Bill Belleno (shared by permission)

 Oral Historian Frank “Fuzzy” Mancuso

-Frank “Fuzzy” Mancuso (pictured here in 2017) is the oldest son of Italian immigrants from Calabria.
+Frank “Fuzzy” Mancuso (pictured here with wife Theresa in 2017) is the oldest son of Italian immigrants from Calabria.
 His father John Mancuso regularly worked two jobs to support the family.
-Frank performed in rodeos the West End of Washington PA beginning in his teens.
+Frank performed in rodeos the West End of Washington beginning in his teens.
 As an "Entertainment Specialist" in the U.S. Army, he performed in Germany during World War II.

 Frank Mancuso sang and played guitar on the radio as “Frankie Daniels."